-Connect you to fast rail service.
+Connect you to fast, high-capacity transit rail services.

-As Sound Transit expands, Metro can get people to Link and Sounder stations for fast, frequent, and reliable trips to major destinations.
+As Sound Transit light rail and bus rapid transit (BRT) services expands, Metro can get people to Link and Sounder stations for fast, frequent, and reliable trips to major destinations.

-Protect our cherished environment.
+• Protect our cherished environment.